-White is the base color for a Scandinavian modern design, but unlike other modern styles, it isn’t a cold, glossy white.
-Instead, it’s a white that’s specifically intended to make spaces feel wide, open, warm, and clean, particularly by emphasizing natural light.
-You won’t find much texture or color on the walls, so the warmth of these very white rooms is created primarily with lots and lots of natural, light-finished wood, especially on the floor and, to a lesser extent, the furniture.
-The classic Eames Eiffel chair, with its simple, curved white seat and elegant wood legs is perfectly at home in this style, adding a bright, clean, slightly sculptural touch to a very simple space.
+White is the base color for a Scandinavian modern design, but not a cold, glossy white.
+Instead, it’s a white that makes spaces feel wide, open, warm, and clean, particularly by emphasizing natural light.
+You won’t find much texture or color on the walls; the warmth of these rooms comes from two things: sunlight, and natural, light-finished wood, particularly the floor and furniture.
+The classic Eames Eiffel chair, with its simple, curved white seat and elegant wood legs is perfectly at home in this style, adding a bright, clean, sculptural touch to a very simple space.

 Even beyond the white walls and light wood floors, Scandinavian modern design tends to be pretty light on color.
-Rather than a broad color scheme or even coordinating elements, this style prefers small, brightly colored accents that act as punctuation against all that white, like a single throw pillow or a simple yet colorful lighting fixture.
-Once again, a basic white-and-wood mid century modern chair helps establish this very neutral, natural color scheme, so the colorful focal point can be something small and specific.
+Rather than a broad color scheme or coordinating elements, this style prefers small, brightly colored accents that act as punctuation.
+Think a single throw pillow or a simple yet colorful lighting fixture.
+Once again, a basic white-and-wood mid century modern chair helps establish this very neutral, natural color scheme.
+That means the colorful focal point can be something small and specific.

-That said, in a sufficiently white room, the wood portions of a mid century modern chair are all the accent the room needs.
+In a sufficiently white room, the wood portions of a mid century modern chair are all the accent you need.
 This breathtakingly white bedroom is so stark and simple that the elegant, shapely arms of the matching accent chairs are intensely eye-catching.
 Since the arms and legs of mid century modern chairs are rarely simple, square, or ordinary, they make a natural pair for a very minimalist space, and add a softer, more organic element that makes all that white feel much more inviting.

 Of course, not all Scandinavian modern spaces are quite so bare.
-By increasing the amount of wood used and intermixing all that white with a little bit of gray or very light beige, you get a space that’s still simple, but that’s much warmer and has a strong natural vibe – especially when paired with floor-to-ceiling windows.
-Here, a few mid century modern elbow chairs serve less to add color to the space and more to give it shape.
-With the exception of their subtly curved backs, almost everything in this kitchen is very straight and square, and that, combined with the elegantly tapered legs, helps mellow out the modern feel of the space and lets the natural element shine.
+By increasing the amount of wood used and intermixing all that white with a little bit of gray or light beige, you get a space that’s still simple, but that’s much warmer and has a strong natural vibe – especially when paired with floor-to-ceiling windows.
+Here, a few mid century modern elbow chairs serve less to add color and more to lend shape.
+With the exception of their subtly curved backs, almost everything in this kitchen is very straight and square.
+That, combined with the elegantly tapered legs, mellows the space and lets the natural element shine.